-PRINCIPLES OF CONSOLIDATION: The accompanying consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, ASN Systems Limited, SAS IP, Inc., ANSYS Software Engineering Technology (Beijing) Co., Ltd. and ANSYS Foreign Sales Corporation.
+PRINCIPLES OF CONSOLIDATION: The accompanying consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
 All significant intercompany accounts and transactions have been eliminated in consolidation.

 REVENUE RECOGNITION: The Company's products are sold primarily through distributors, who are resellers with respect to the Company's products.
-Revenue is derived principally from the licensing of computer software products, either on an annual lease, monthly lease or perpetual basis, and from related maintenance contracts.
-Revenue from product licensing for perpetual licenses is recognized upon delivery of the product, acceptance by the customer and receipt of a signed contractual obligation, provided that no significant Company obligations remain and collection of the receivable is probable.
-A portion of the license fee from noncancellable annual leases is recognized as paid-up revenue upon inception of the lease.
-The remaining portion is recognized ratably over the remaining lease period.
-Revenue for monthly lease licenses is recognized monthly, as earned, because the lease license agreements can be cancelled by the customers with 30 days notice.
-Revenue from maintenance $\,$ contracts is recognized ratably over the term of the contract.
+Revenue is derived principally from the licensing of computer software products and from related maintenance contracts.
+Revenue from software licenses is recognized upon delivery of the product, acceptance by the customer and receipt of a signed contractual obligation, provided that no significant Company obligations remain and collection of the receivable is probable.
+Revenue from maintenance contracts is recognized ratably over the term of the contract.
 Costs related to maintenance obligations are expensed as incurred.
 Revenue from training, support and other services is recognized as the services are performed.